Scorezyy/Pixelmon-LevelCapSystem/README.md

 🔒 Capture:
-- The mod enforces a level cap based on the number of badges a player has in their badge case. his cap applies to both capturing wild Pixelmon and trading with other players.
+- The mod enforces a level cap based on the number of badges a player has in their badge case. his cap applies to both capturing wild Pixelmon.

 🎮 Leveling:
 - When a Pixelmon reaches the level cap through leveling up, its level is stored.